Backward stochastic differential equations with unbounded generators: Introduction

-The BSDEs with a possibly {\it unbounded} generator $f$ are particulary important in mathematical finance.
-Several important interest rate models are solutions to stochastic differential equations.
-Such solutions are unbounded in general (see, for example,~\cite{BK},~\cite{DG},~\cite{Yong2}).
-The problem of {\it market completeness} in that case gives rise to BSDEs with unbounded coefficients (see~\cite{Yong1} for details).
-This has motivated~\cite{KH} (see also~\cite{DT}) to weaken the Lipschitz condition (\ref{lipschitz}) to
+for all $y_1, y_2\in\R^d$, $z_1, z_2\in\R^{d\times k}$, $ (t,\omega)$ $a.e.$.
+Clearly, this condition has great similarity with (\ref{lipschitz}).
+However, different from (\ref{lipschitz}), here the processes $c_1(\cdot)$ and $c_2(\cdot)$ are not assumed to be bounded.
+The linear BSDEs with possibly unbounded coefficients are considered in~\cite{Yong1}, using a very different approach as compared to~\cite{KH},~\cite{DT}.
+The interest in these equations is not only theoretical, but is also motivated by applications in mathematical finance.
+Indeed, some very important interest rate models are given by stochastic differential equations (see, for example,~\cite{Yong2},~\cite{DG},~\cite{BK}).
+The problem of market completeness (and thus of pricing and hedging of derivatives) in such models gives rise to BSDEs with possibly unbounded coefficients (see~\cite{Yong1} for details).